imandra-ai/fix-engine/README.md

 ## What

 The model is currently targeting version 4.4 of the FIX protocol.
-The goal is to expand the model to cover the other relevant versions.
+Over time, we plan to cover other relevant versions.
 View the technical documentation for further information.

 ## Model Verification